-As I have written before regarding the need for offices to get green, this infograhic came across my desk.
+As I have written before regarding the need for offices to get green, this infographic came across my desk.
 Let’s visit the paper problems inside of the office.

 The office printer

 The printer is a common enemy of making an eco-friendly office.
-Let’s not forget that the average US office worker goes through 10,000 sheets of printer paper per year, so it’s incredibly important to use that paper wisely.
+Let’s not forget that the average US office worker.
+They go through 10,000 sheets of printer paper per year.
+So it’s incredibly important to use that paper wisely.

 As I have reported too, Staples started selling 100 percent recycled paper towels.
 60 percent post consumer and 40 percent post industrial waste.
 No trees used!